gunlyungyou/Prediction-of-stock-price-using-text-mining/README.md

-# Unsupervised Sentimental analysis, word2vec, doc2vec
+# Prediction of Stock Movement Using Unsupervised Sentimental Anlaysis